SNL Digital Short: Reception

 The short "Lazy Sunday", which aired on December 17, 2005, was viewed more than five million times on YouTube alone before it was removed due to copyright infringement.
 In late 2006, however, NBC began uploading SNL shorts on YouTube themselves.
-As of September 25, 2019, the upload currently available on the show's YouTube channel has received over two million views.
+As of October 6, 2023, the upload currently available on the show's YouTube channel has received over four million views.

 The short "Dick in a Box", which aired on December 16, 2006, was viewed more than 28 million times on YouTube.
 The uncensored version was available on YouTube with a special warning, stating that the sketch contained explicit language that was censored from the television version.
 The song also won a Creative Arts Emmy Award in 2007 for Outstanding Original Music and Lyrics.
 Songs from five other Digital Shorts received Emmy nominations for Outstanding Original Music and Lyrics: "Motherlover" in 2009; "Shy Ronnie" in 2010; and "I Just Had Sex", "Jack Sparrow", and "3-Way (The Golden Rule)" in 2011.